hasithvm/personal-website/posts/subleq/subleq-part-ii.md

 .. description:
 .. type: text
 -->
+*2022: The content is presented as originally written with slight annotations for readability.*

 *[Part I](/projects/subleq/)*

 ### Runtime
 Now that there's a small logical model of what a true SUBLEQ computer would look like, we begin to run into some limitations.
 Since there is no explicit "load into mem" instruction, we begin to run into trouble almost immediately, since every computation needs a few constants along the way.
 To sidestep this issue, we are loading a separate RAM image and a ROM image into our computer model.
 Tedious - for now.